-2
+Figure 2.
+How DyeVC gathers information

 DyeVC gathers information from registered clones in the user’s machine and also from their peers, which are clones that communicate with them.
 Since there is a communication path between a registered clone and its peers (either to push or pull data), we are able to analyze the commits that exist in these peers.
 This allows us to present a broader topology visualization that contains not only registered clones, but also those that have a push or pull relationship with them.
 DyeVC finds out related clones by looking at the remote repositories registered in the DVCS configuration.
 More details on how data is gathered are explained in section 3.3.

+Figure 3 shows how DyeVC discovers the topology from the nodes where it is running and the registered clones.
+Blue nodes represent registered clones, where DyeVC is running, yellow nodes represent known clones located at nodes where DyeVC is not running, dashed nodes and dashed lines represent clones and communication paths that are not known yet.
+Suppose a scenario where the existing clones and interdependencies are shown in Figure 3.a.
+After installing DyeVC and registering clone 3, DyeVC finds out that this clone communicates with clones 1, 2, and 4 (either by pushing to or pulling from them), as shown in Figure 3.b.
+Later on, clone 4 is registered and clone 5 is included as a known clone in the topology (Figure 3.c).
+Clone 6 is the next to be registered, allowing DyeVC to discover that clone 7 also exists, as well as the communication between clone 6 and clone 1, which was already a known clone (Figure 3.d).
+Assuming that no other clones are registered, the known topology is shown in Figure 3.e.
+Notice that, although only clones 3, 4, and 6 were registered, DyeVC is also aware of the existence of clones 1, 2, 5, and 7.
+Only clone 8 will not be known, as well as some communication paths between clones that were not registered (1-2, 1-5, 1-8, and 7-8).